Topics Map > Media Delivery > Kaltura > Kaltura Getting Started

 How long does it take for media files to process in Kaltura MediaSpace?

 Even when Kaltura MediaSpace is running smoothly, other internet service providers may experience slower service, which could limit your upload speed.
-Generally it takes about 2-3 times the video's duration for Kaltura MediaSpace to display an initial lower quality version of your video.
-For example, a 15 minute video will usually take about 30-45 minutes to initially process.
-(Higher quality versions will take longer to process.)
+The amount of time it takes Kaltura MediaSpace to process a file depends on file size, duration, quality, and usage.
+Generally it takes about 2-3 times the video's duration for Kaltura MediaSpace to display your video in low definition (high definition versions take longer to process).
+For example, a 15 minute video will usually take about 30-45 minutes to process (in low-definition).
 When Kaltura MediaSpace is being heavily used, processing times will lengthen and could take up to 24 hours.

 Even when Kaltura MediaSpace is running smoothly, other internet service providers may experience slower service, which could limit your upload speed.